PoliUniLu/cora/README.md

 ## Description

 CORA is a member of the family of Configurational Comparative Methods (CCMs; Thiem *et al*.
-2016).
+2022).
 It is thus closely related to Qualitative Comparative Analysis (QCA; Ragin 1987) and Coincidence Analysis (CNA; Baumgartner 2009; Baumgartner and Ambühl 2020).
 Modern CCMs seek to detect INUS structures in data (Thiem 2017, 2022).
-Such structures are specific cause-effect relations that can be represented in the language of propositional logic (Baumgartner 2008; Mackie 1965; Psillos 2009).
-Most importantly, these relations are marked by causal conjunctivity (*a* **and** **not** *b* **and** *c*) and causal disjunctivity (*d* **or** *e* **or** *f*).
+Such structures are specific cause-effect relations that can be represented in the Boolean language of propositional logic (Baumgartner 2008; Mackie 1965; Psillos 2009).
+Most importantly, these relations are marked by causal conjunctivity (*a* **and** **not** *b* **and** *c* **and** $\cdots$) and causal disjunctivity (*d* **or** *e* **or** *f* **or** $\cdots$).
+CCMs thus differ fundamentally from most other empirical research methods (Thiem *et al*.
+2016).

-In contrast to QCA and CNA, however, CORA is inspired by the field of switching circuit analysis, a subfield of electrical engineering.
+In contrast to QCA and CNA, however, CORA is inspired by switching circuit analysis, a subfield of electrical engineering.
 INUS structures and switching circuits have much in common because propositional logic - the language of INUS causation - and switching algebra - the language of switching circuit analysis - are two conceptually distinct yet operationally equivalent branches of the same underlying Boolean algebra (Lewin and Protheroe 1992).

-CORA is currently the only CCM able to analyze INUS structures that simultaneously feature simple as well as conjunctively complex effects (e.g., *y* **and** **not** *z*, *z* **and** **not** *y*, *y* **and** *z*).
+CORA is currently the only CCM able to analyze INUS structures that simultaneously feature simple as well as conjunctively complex effects (e.g., *y* **and** **not** *z*, **not** *y* **and** *z*, *y* **and** *z*).
 In addition, CORA offers a configurational version of Occam's Razor: a data-mining approach to solution building that reduces model ambiguities by keeping the number of required variables for finding a solution at a minimum.
 Lastly, CORA includes a lean yet powerful visualization module called LOGIGRAM, with which two-level logic diagrams can be produced from any (system of) Boolean function(s) in disjunctive normal form.

-A detailed methodological introduction to CORA is provided in Thiem *et al*. (forthcoming).

 ## Installation